 The BPU has engaged Rutgers University's Center for Green Buildings ("RCGB") to manage program evaluation and the NJ Energy Data Center to perform cost-benefit analyses, and other related research activities, either directly or through subcontracts with third parties.
-The most recent Scope of Work ("SOW") has been revised from previous years to reflect the evolving role of RCGB given the Energy Efficiency Transition.
-Several of the tasks currently completed by RCGB will transition to other entities with the implementation of the Energy Efficiency Transition Order and establishment of the Evaluation, Measurement and Verification ("EM&V") Working Group.
-The current SOW has been modified to reflect this transition by dividing tasks in to Legacy, Transitional, Newly Convened, and Emergent Tasks.
+The most recent Scope of Work ("SOW") has been revised from previous years to reflect the evolving role of RCGB given the Energy energy Efficiency efficiency Transitiontransition.
+Several of the tasks currently completed by RCGB will transition to other entities with the implementation of the Energy energy Efficiency efficiency Transition transition Order and establishment of the Evaluation, Measurement and Verification ("EM&V") Working Group.
+The current SOW has been modified to reflect this transition by dividing tasks in-to Legacy, Transitional, Newly Convened, and Emergent Tasks.

-Under Legacy and Transitional Tasks, RCGB will continue to (i) perform cost-benefit analyses for NJCEP Energy Efficiency Programs; (ii) support the development of the Protocols and other Avoided Cost Studies; (iii) manage the NJ Energy Data Center; and (iv) support evaluation and research studies planning and reporting.
-Under Newly Convened and Emergent Tasks, RCGB will (i) complete a cost-effectiveness analysis for amendments to the NJ Energy Code; (ii) co-facilitate the NJ Zero Energy Building Code Collaborative; (iii) support program planning; (iv) provide technical assistance to Staff as needed; and (v) complete other evaluation tasks as designated by the BPU.
+Under Legacy and Transitional Tasks, RCGB will continue to: (i) perform cost-benefit analyses for NJCEP Energy Efficiency Programs; (ii) support the development of the Protocols-Technical Resource Manual (formerly referred to as the Protocols to Measure Resource Savings) and other Avoided avoided Cost cost Studiesstudies; (iii) manage the NJ Energy Data Center; and (iv) support evaluation and research studies planning and reporting.
+Under Newly Convened and Emergent Tasks, RCGB will is (i) complete undertaking a cost-effectiveness analysis for amendments to the NJ Energy Code; (ii) co-facilitate facilitating the NJ Zero Energy Building Code Collaborative; (iii) supporting program planning; (iv) provide providing technical assistance to Staff as needed; and (v) complete completing other evaluation tasks as designated by the BPU.
 RCGB is also responsible for managing 3rd party evaluation research tasks, such as the ongoing Energy Code Compliance Study.
 Additionally, the current SOW includes a range of optional research tasks related to the Board's work in renewable energy, energy efficiency, and strategic electrification.